Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Experiments

 \subsection{Out-of-Distribution Uncertainty Estimation}

-We evaluate how well the models quantify uncertainty under distribution shifts through an out-of-distribution (OOD) generalization experiment.
-All models were trained exclusively on the Amazon Reviews dataset and subsequently assessed on test data from the SST-2, Yahoo Answers, and YouTube Comments datasets.
-These datasets exhibit differences in style, vocabulary, and topic, rendering them suitable for evaluating OOD robustness.
-To quantify uncertainty, we primarily examine the mean predictive entropy, which ideally should increase when models encounter unfamiliar data.
+We evaluate how well the models quantify uncertainty under distribution shifts through an OOD generalization experiment.
+All models were trained exclusively (or distilled from teachers trained) on the Amazon training data and subsequently assessed on test data from the four benchmarks.

-Table~\ref{tab:predictive_entropy} summarizes mean predictive entropy values, decomposed into epistemic (model uncertainty) and aleatoric (data uncertainty), computed across multiple random initialization seeds.
-The Dirichlet-based student consistently produces significantly higher total predictive entropy than both the BayesPE teacher and the Softmax student across all tested datasets.
-For example, on the Yahoo Answers dataset, Dirichlet achieves a notably high entropy of $2.156$ nats compared to BayesPE's $0.525$ nats and Softmax's $0.566$ nats.
-This increased uncertainty response demonstrates the Dirichlet student's enhanced sensitivity to distributional shifts due to structural biases, e.g., regularizing effect of Dirichlet distribution.
+Table~\ref{tab:predictive_entropy} summarizes predictive entropies decomposed into epistemic and alea\-toric uncertainties for students distilled from the BayesPE teacher.
+Besides the uncertainty averages, we report also Wasserstein-1 distance~\cite{villani2008optimal} ($W_1$) and AUROC~\cite{FAWCETT2006861}. $W_1$ measures the discrepancy between in-domain (Amazon) and OOD entropy distributions, while AUROC measures the model's discriminative capability between in-domain and OOD samples.
+Figure~\ref{fig:ood_uncertaintites} further illustrates these uncertainty distributions through histograms.

-Figure~\ref{fig:ood_uncertaintites} further examines uncertainty distributions via data histograms.
-We also computed two additional metrics for OOD discrimination analysis: Wasserstein-1 distance~\citep{villani2008optimal} ($W_1$) and AUROC~\citep{FAWCETT2006861}.
-The Wasserstein-1 distance measures the discrepancy between in-domain (Amazon) and OOD entropy distributions, while AUROC assesses the model's discriminative capability between ID and OOD samples.
-The Dirichlet student achieves the highest AUROC for both total and model uncertainty (for example, 0.96 for total entropy and 0.90 for epistemic uncertainty on YouTube), indicating superior capability in distinguishing OOD data.
+The Dirichlet-based student demonstrates a strong but context-dependent capacity for OOD detection.
+It consistently outperforms both the teacher and the Softmax baseline.
+Compared to the teacher, it amplifies total predictive entropy across all datasets, which translates to superior discrimination and high AUROC scores.
+However, we observe that while the distilled Dirichlet student increases both aleatoric and epistemic uncertainty, the gains are slightly more pronounced for the former.

-Notably, while the trained Dirichlet student effectively captures overall uncertainty, it predominantly increases aleatoric rather than epistemic uncertainty.
-On the other hand, the Softmax model remains relatively overconfident.
-It achieves lower entropy scores and overall, it behaves very similar to the teacher model.
-It is a consequence of the focus on distilling just the mean predictive values.
+The student being able to quantify uncertainty better than the teacher can be explained only as a side effect of the distillation process with early stopping or of using a model with a certain structure, i.e., structural biases due to regularizing effect of the Dirichlet distribution.
+Ultimately, the results are compatible with our conclusions from Section~\ref{sec:performance_experiment}.